ManarMH02/Weather-App/README.md

 - **User-Friendly Design:** WeatherApp features a clean and intuitive interface, with HTML providing structure, CSS adding style, and JavaScript handling data fetching and display.

-_Note: This application is not meant to be responsive at this time._

 ## Why WeatherApp?

 - **Skill Enhancement**: Building WeatherApp allowed me to practice HTML, CSS, and JavaScript, enhancing my skills in web development and API integration.